Southside Elementary School

 “In kindergarten through eighth grade, where the administration of Virginia assessment program tests are required by the Board of Education, each student shall be expected to take the tests” and “each student in middle and secondary schools shall take all applicable end-of-course SOL tests following course instruction” (8VAC20-131-30).

-The Virginia regulations do not provide for what is sometimes referred to as an “opt out policy” for students regarding the Virginia assessments.
+Virginia regulations do not provide for what is sometimes referred to as an “Opt-Out Policy” for students regarding the Virginia assessments.
 If parents refuse to have their student participate in one or more of the required Virginia assessments, they should be aware that their student’s state assessment score report will reflect a score of “0” for any test that is refused.

 Parent Conferences

 Parent/teacher conference days are scheduled once each semester during the school year.
-Parents who wish to meet with the teacher at any other time during the school year are asked to call the office and make an appointment.
-Every effort will be made to accommodate a parent’s schedule; however, parent conferences cannot be scheduled during a teacher’s instructional time.
-Parents are also asked to refrain from meeting with the teacher in the mornings during student arrival.
+Parents who wish to meet with the teacher at any other time during the school year are asked to contact the classroom teacher to make an appointment.
+Every effort will be made to accommodate a parent’s schedule, however, parent conferences cannot be scheduled during a teacher’s instructional time.

 Parent Teacher Organization (PTO)

-The goal of the Southside PTO is to create awareness about the educational programs and to provide support for these programs.
-The interest and support of every parent/guardian is essential to the success of this organization.
+The goal of the Southside Elementary School PTO is to create awareness about the educational programs and to provide support for these programs.
+The interest and support of every parent/guardian are essential to the success of this organization.
 The PTO sponsors several fundraising projects a year.
-Proceeds from these projects are used to purchase equipment, books, instructional supplies and entertainment for the development and enjoyment of the children.
-Parents are encouraged to join the PTO as your involvement will create a better educational environment for our children.
+Proceeds from these projects are used to purchase equipment, books, instructional supplies, and entertainment for the development and enjoyment of the children.
+Parents are encouraged to join the PTO, as your involvement will create a better educational environment for our children.

 Parking